MarchandMD/little-esty-shop-final/app/views/welcome/welcome.md

-class WelcomeController < ApplicationController def index
-    @hello_world = "# Little Esty Shop
+# Little Esty Shop

 ## Background and Description

-'Little Esty Shop' is a group project that requires students to build a fictitious e-commerce platform where merchants and admins can manage inventory and fulfill customer invoices.
+"Little Esty Shop" is a group project that requires students to build a fictitious e-commerce platform where merchants and admins can manage inventory and fulfill customer invoices.

 ## Learning Goals
 - Practice designing a normalized database schema and defining model relationships